infiniticio/docs.infinitic.io/src/pages/docs/workflows/logging.md

 - Log the `io.infinitic.workers.InfiniticWorker` class at the `info` level.
 This allows you to monitor the worker's status and configuration.

-- During development, consider logging the `io.infinitic.cloudEvents.ServiceExecutor.$serviceName` class at the `debug` level.
-This will display [events](/docs/events/services) related to your Service Executor in JSON format, which can be helpful for debugging.
+- During development, consider logging the `io.infinitic.cloudEvents.WorkflowExecutor.$workflowName` class at the `debug` level.
+This will display [events](/docs/events/workflows) related to your Workflow Executor in JSON format, which can be helpful for debugging.

 ### SimpleLogger Example